ackdav/CuriousAFL/README.md

 ## Examples
 It's helpful to understand how to run "vanilla" AFL, before trying to run CuriousAFL.
 Please refer to the official [source](http://lcamtuf.coredump.cx/afl/README.txt) for a guide.

-After following our [Installation guide](https://github.com/derdav3/CuriousAFL/wiki/Installation), the following are possible usecases (assuming you have CuriousAFL in /home/CuriousAFL):
+After following our [Installation guide](https://github.com/derdav3/CuriousAFL/wiki/Installation), the following are possible usecases (assuming you have CuriousAFL in /home/CuriousAFL and there is a seed folder `afl_in`):

 ### MUTATION (objdump)
 `cd` into the testcase folder (including a folder with your testcases).